fcostarodrigo/bots/README.md

 # Bots

-This project is a coding practice repository designed to enhance programming skills.
+This project is a coding practice repository.

 ## Setup